-Generally, the tuition and student government fee.
+Generally, the tuition and Campus Life fee.
 If you live on campus, the room & board will be added to your account.
-If you receive parking fines, library fines, and or health fees, they may also show on your student account.
+If you receive parking fines, library fines, and or health fees and student insurance charges, they may also show on your student account.

 What shall I do if my Statement of Account is wrong?

 Contact the Office of Student Accounts immediately.
 We may need to adjust your account or contact another office for further assistance.

 Refunds from federal aid will be processed automatically at the start of each term.
 You do not need to do anything other than make sure you have a valid eRefund account set up about two weeks prior to the start of the term.